skiggety/skiggety-utils/README.md

 sorted ascending by votes by running 'todo' at the command line.
 Most of the todo list is distributed around the codebase, but there are a few miscellaneous ones collected here:

+And by the way, a todo with a vote or 2 is really a "to-not-do".
+That's the key to the whole thing.
+Not doing everything you can, doing the things that come up often enough earn some votes.

 - TODO^15 with Kevin: do rust things ...
   - TODO^15: do rust koans ( https://github.com/crazymykl/rust-koans ) so we can prepare to...
   - TODO^11: ...rewrite todo in rust with parallelization